watson-developer-cloud/assistant-simple/README.md

 understands that in both cases your intent is the same and responds accordingly.

 ## Getting Started
-If you have used the Deploy to Bluemix button above, skip to **Creating a Workspace** below.
+If you used the **Deploy to Bluemix** button, skip this section and go to **Creating a workspace**.

-1. Create a Bluemix Account
+1. Create a Bluemix account.

   [Sign up][sign_up] in Bluemix, or use an existing account.
-Watson Beta or Experimental Services are free to use.
+Watson beta or experimental services are free to use.

-2. Download and install the [Cloud-foundry CLI][cloud_foundry] tool
+2. Download and install the [Cloud-foundry CLI][cloud_foundry] tool.

-3. Edit the `manifest.yml` file and change the `<application-name>` to something unique.
+3. Edit the `manifest.yml` file, and change the `<application-name>` to something unique.
   ```none
   applications:git
   - services: